hafianewalid/Anti-Spam-Filter/README.md

                  F-mesure  average = 0.45564538
 ```

-For train and save the an anti spam model you can use the following line command :
+For train and save the an anti-spam model you can use the following line command :

 `$ java Learning  DATA/train-data 500 1000`

-To check a message using an anti spam model you can use the following command :
+To check a message using an anti-spam model you can use the following command :

 `$ java Mail_filtre model msg.txt`